 Students in all three areas of study will take courses in persuasive communication and communication research methods, which are critical foundations for careers in communication.
 Remaining courses in the major are chosen from those that define the various specializations, including electives that allow students to take course work to broaden their knowledge in communication issues.

 Communication students can earn academic credit for communication or news-related experiences through COMM 4191.
 Students have interned at a variety of businesses and organizations, including media outlets (news stations, radio, magazines and newspapers), sports organizations, health care establishments, nonprofit organizations, public relations and marketing firms, political groups and organizations, local businesses, and Ohio State.

 High-ability communication students may be interested in the College of Arts and Sciences Honors Program.
 In this program, students construct an enhanced curriculum of rigorous honors and upper-division courses and course sequences, honors seminars, and a minor or second major.

-Students may also be interested in the Media, Marketing and Communication Scholars Program focuses on communication in our society and the critical role of technology in today’s world.
+Students may also be interested in the Media, Marketing and Communication Scholars program.
+This program focuses on communication in our society and the critical role of technology in today’s world.
 Students can explore careers through internships with practicing professionals in fields such as news production, media management, advertising and public relations.

 The School of Communication has leading researchers in the areas of health communication, public opinion, political communication, communication technology and mass media effects.
 Students can get involved in the research programs of faculty and graduate students as undergraduate research assistants.

 The following student organizations are associated with the School of Communication and advised by its faculty: